ChinoBeach/ChinoBeach.github.io/docs/_projects/SummerIntern23.md

 ---

 ## Playing in the Planetarium
-The images bellow show the camera system and tracking implemented while playing in the planerarium Local Multiplayer.
+The images bellow show the camera system and tracking implemented while playing in the planetarium Local Multiplayer.
 <div align="center">

   <img src="/images/Internship_dome1.png" alt="" width="700" height="800">